gabrielmcg/Docker-docs/ops/README.md

-<p class="p">If you want to use your own certificates
+<p class="p">If you want to use your own certificates in your standalone Splunk deployment
   to secure the communications between the indexers and the universal forwaders, see the subsequent section <a class="xref" href="#splunk-ssl">Enabling SSL</a>.
 </p>